 And that’s it!
 You are now on your way to writing your very own blog!
 It can seem overwhelming and difficult at first.
 Take your time and get to know your WordPress Dashboard.

 Use YouTube video’s to research things and as always, come back here often to see more blogging tips and tutorials!
-Once you know where everything is, writing and editing on your site will not be difficult at all, and you can focus on getting your awesome content out there and building traffic, which we can cover at a later date.
+Once you know where everything is, writing and editing on your site will not be difficult at all, and you can focus on getting your awesome content out there and building traffic to make money online, which we can cover at a later date.